-One of the strongest economists in the country, such as Nerijus Mačiulis and Žygimantas Mauricas, have completed their doctoral studies at ISM University of Management and Economics.
-ISM University has a doctoral program in economics together with Vytautas Magnus University, Mykolas Romeris University, and Šiauliai University.
+Some of the strongest economists in the country, such as Nerijus Mačiulis and Žygimantas Mauricas, have completed their doctoral studies at ISM University of Management and Economics.
+ISM University has a doctoral program in economics together with Vytautas Magnus University and Mykolas Romeris University.

 Length of study

 Full time: 4 years; Part time studies: 6 years; Externally: up to 1 year.

 Objectives of the course – to deepen econometrics knowledge.
 Main themes: The classical linear regression model.
 Model specification.
 Violation of the assumption of the basic model, eg. heteroskedasticity, autocorrelation, multicollinearity.
 Dummy variables.
 Simultaneous equations models.
 Time series.

 An activity course involving practical experience in planning a research project, designing questionnaires, sampling, interpreting results and preparing a research report.
 The course provides an introduction to research methods used in business and management.
 It covers qualitative and quantitative methods, using primary and secondary data.
 The course is designed to provide students a solid foundation for conducting their own research and for critically evaluating and reading prior academic research.
 The course presents the fundamentals of the research process.
 The knowledge and competencies acquired in the study process will enable students to make methodological decisions in designing and planning research.
 The overall goal of the course is to equip students with the skills necessary to perform research.

 During this course, you will:

 Objective of the course – to introduce to the modern economics issues, to develop economic thinking.
 After this course students must to gain skills in analyzing and evaluating the macroeconomic processes using modern economic theories.